DB Regio: Foundation and early years

 In the years 2001 to 2002 a changed management structure was implemented in the company.
 The previously centrally controlled company was replaced by nine independent national companies, to which the regional train and bus companies were subordinated.
 The aim of the restructuring was to improve profitability.
 400 of the 700 jobs in the DB regional headquarters and around 2500 jobs in the entire company were saved.
 The regional rail and road traffic was transferred from January 2002 to nine regional lines (North, Northeast, Lower Saxony / Bremen, North Rhine-Westphalia, Hesse, Southwest, Southeast, Bavaria and Baden-Württemberg).
 The market share of DB Regio in local rail passenger transport (SPNV) in Germany was 92 percent, in the remaining public transport it was seven.

 In 2007, DB Regio achieved 70% of its turnover from payments made by the federal states for the provision of local public transport, 29% from ticket sales and 1% from other income.
 More recent figures are not published.

 In 2008, the company founded DB Regio Rheinland GmbH for the first time for the Rhein-Sieg-Express.
 After winning the tender, around 180 employees from DB Regio NRW should switch to the subsidiary that is not bound by the collective agreement of the group and receive around a fifth less wages there, according to a press report.
 After protests, the company was merged again with DB Regio NRW in 2011.
 A sector collective agreement agreed in February 2011 is to apply to future DB Regio subsidiaries.

 From 2004 to the end of 2010, the DB Stadtverkehr subsidiary founded for this purpose was responsible for operating bus and city traffic.
 In February 2010 it was announced that the two S-Bahn companies, S-Bahn Berlin GmbH and S-Bahn Hamburg GmbH, were to be subordinated to DB Regio in March of that year.
 On 1 January 2011 DB Stadtverkehr was dissolved and Regio Bus was created.

 Development since 2010

 ÖstgötaTrafiken has given DB Regio Sverige a contract to operate local trains for 10 years from 12 December 2010.

 On 1 January 2015 two regions, Southwest and Rhine-Neckar, were merged to form the new DB Regio Southwest region.

 Another restructuring took place on 1 January 2017, during which DB Regio Südwest and DB Regio Hessen were merged to form DB Regio Mitte.

 In the late summer of 2016, the company announced that it would take part in the upcoming award procedures with smaller, more flexible units.
 Then the regional traffic Start Germany was founded, which participates with its regional subsidiaries in the respective tenders.
 The DB Regio subsidiary had its first successes in the Lower Elbe network in 2017.

-Due to the COVID-19 pandemic in Germany, capacity utilization fell to around 70 percent of the previous level in 2020, according to Berthold Huber, Deutsche Bahn board member responsible for passenger transport.